opulo-inc/lumenpnp/doc/content/en/openpnp/calibration/mm-per-pixel/index.md

   Setting the millimeters per pixel value in OpenPnP
 ---

-Halfway through calibration!
-Just a few more things before we're running our first job.
-This step calibrates the relationship between pixels and millimeters to make our cameras more accurate.
+Nicely done so far!
+You've got your homing fiducial all set up, and have played around with tweaking a vision pipeline.
+This next step calibrates the relationship between pixels and millimeters to make our cameras more accurate.

 1. First, let's calibrate the top camera.
 Jog the camera over to your datum board.
+Select your machine's head in the `Machine Setup` tab, and click the icon highlighted below to move there.
 There are some markers on it that will help us do this exact calibration.
+{{< container-image path="images/Screen Shot 2022-05-17 at 4.27.00 PM.png" alt="" >}}

 2. Select your top camera in the device tree.
 Under the `General Configuration` tab, scroll down to `Units Per Pixel`.
 Under the X and Y Object Dimensions, type in the number 5.
 Then click the `Measure` button.
 A box with drag handles will appear in the camera viewfinder.
 Drag the box so that it perfectly outlines one of the gold boxes on the datum board; they are exactly 5mm x 5mm.
 Once you have it perfectly outlined, click `Confirm`.
 New numbers should populate the Units per Pixel fields, but they should be relatively close to what you found in there to begin with.